TeamFrost/My-Day-Expert-System/README.md

 ![Initial System](docs/resultPage.png)

+## Thanks

+The system was inspired by the forward-chaining algorithm developed by [primaryobjects/knowledgebase](https://github.com/primaryobjects/knowledgebase).
+We are using a modified version of the algorithm, using a non sequential logic to input the data.

 ## Learn More
 The system was created using React, following the links, you can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).